• Skip to primary navigation

 A plate with Greek green beans with potatoes in tomato sauce, some fresh basil.
 On the table, a napkin, utensils and a piece of bread.

-Greek Green beans in olive oil tomato sauce -fasolakia ladera are one of the most excellent, traditional, and healthy foods in Greek cuisine.
+• FLAVOR – It’s traditional delicious Greek cuisine.
+Greek Green beans in olive oil-fasolakia ladera is one of the most excellent and healthy foods in Greek cuisine.

-The recipe is easy.
+• EASE – This recipe is a breeze.
 The beans are cooked just enough to hold their shape, and their freshness shows in every bite.
-Just enough extra virgin olive oil to have a rich but not oily taste.
+There is just enough extra virgin olive oil to give the dish a rich but not oily taste.

 Here is what you need